AVA recalls batch of Singlong peanut puff after metal piece found in product

 "The recall is ongoing," said AVA.

-The affected batch of Singlong peanut pastry, which weighs 350g, has an expiry date of Dec 30, 2019.
+The affected batch of Singlong peanut puffs, which weighs 350g, has an expiry date of Dec 30, 2019.

 Consumers who have bought the affected product are advised not to consume it, said AVA.